Henty River: Location and features

 In the area known as the Upper Henty at the river's headwaters is the Henty Gold Mine.
 Its upper reaches were some of the last sites of dam making by the Hydro Tasmania in its long history of regulating flow of Tasmanian rivers.

-The river catchment has two areas of high ground.
+The river catchment area has two areas of high ground.
 One is known as the Professor Plateau, west of the Professor Range to the north of the river, and the other Misery Flat, which is high ground between the Tully River and Lost Creek.
 The river basin is adjacent to the West Coast Range and the Lake Margaret areas, argued as having up to four separate periods of glaciation.

 The river is crossed by bridges that carry the Zeehan-Strahan Road and the Zeehan Highway.
-A former bridge that carried the Strahan-Zeehan Railway, very close to the coast and Ocean Beach, has since been demolished.
+A former bridge that carried the Strahan-Zeehan Railway, very close to the coast and Ocean Beach, has been demolished.
+The river is impounded by the Henty Dam, completed in 1988.

 Recreation uses

 During October and November, the Henty River is a location for sea run trout.

 Picnic spots are available beside the river at either the Strahan to Zeehan highway, or the Zeehan Highway.